Chiropractic Adjustments in Edmond

 Chiropractic adjustments restore proper motion to the joints of the spine.
-At our Edmond clinic, we use the Gonstead method, a precise and specific chiropractic technique designed to identify and correct spinal misalignments that interfere with normal movement and nerve function.
+At our Edmond clinic, we use the Gonstead method—a precise and specific chiropractic approach designed to identify and correct spinal joint dysfunction that interferes with normal movement and nerve function.

-Our goal is simple: locate the exact problem area and correct it accurately so the body can function and heal as it was designed to.
+Our goal is simple: locate the exact problem area and correct it accurately so the body can move and function more efficiently.

 What Is a Chiropractic Adjustment?

 A chiropractic adjustment is a precise, controlled correction applied to a specific spinal joint that is not moving properly.
-When spinal joints lose their normal motion, they can irritate surrounding tissues and disrupt normal nerve function.
+When spinal joints lose their normal motion, they can irritate surrounding tissues and affect nearby nerves.

 These restricted joints—often called subluxations—can develop from: